back to homepage

 Sport and environmental sustainability should go hand in hand.
 After all, seas, mountains, forests, and fields constitute the playground of many sport activities.
 Yet, sport and the sport industry are at times contributing to the climate crisis, which affects natural environments and threatens human existence.

 From changing organizational models to implementing policies and guidelines promoting sustainability, sport can reduce its environmental impact and lead by example to effect change.
-As the climate crisis disproportionately affects vulnerable communities, can sport rise to the challenge and not only become more sustainable but also champion climate justice?.
+As the climate crisis disproportionately affects vulnerable communities, can sport rise to the challenge and not only become more sustainable but also champion climate justice?

 Stream 3: Empowering Communities

-Parallel Session 3
+Parallel Session 3 (CLASSROOM P1)

 Powering social change: building the capacity of communities to enhance impact